Cowlephant/WordPeaksShepherd/README.md

 # Wordle Peaks Shepherd

-A tool to be your Mountain Guide to [🏔️ Wordle Peaks](https://vegeta897.github.io/wordle-peaks/) if you so desire.
+Your Mountain Guide to [🏔️ Wordle Peaks](https://vegeta897.github.io/wordle-peaks/) if you need the help.
+This is a fantastic Wordle spinoff created by [vegeta897](https://github.com/vegeta897/wordle-peaks).